mdsaifk/qp-ai-assessment/README.md

 ## steps to execute

-step1:
+# step1:
-clone the repository  and create a conda environment with python veersion 3.10 activate the environment .
+Clone the repository  and create a conda environment with python veersion 3.10 activate the environment .

-step2:
+# step2:
 pip install -r requirements.txt

-step3:
+# step3:
-add your geminiapi and openai api in there repective places , .env  file. step4 : python data_preprocessing.py
+Add your geminiapi and openai api in there repective places , .env  file.

+# step4 :
+If you want to add more files you can add into Data folder and then run python data_preprocessing.py

-step5:
+# step5:
 python app.py

-step6:
+# step6:
 go to this urls and type your question from given knowledgebase  present in data folder